-There’s nothing we love more than getting a great looking bike in our email inbox, and whether you’re a fulltime Pro-builder, up-and coming New Talent, Semi-pro or Shed builder, we need the same resources to right a good feature story, so please read this before you send us your ramblings:
+There’s nothing we love more than getting a great looking bike in our email inbox, and whether you’re a fulltime Pro-builder, up-and coming New Talent, Semi-pro or Shed builder, we need the same resources to write a good feature story, so please read this before you send us your ramblings: